FireIsGood/spaceman.nvim/README.md

 Since opening the directory only changes directory to it, you will likely want to add hooks to delete buffers and/or set up sessions.

-Basic setup using directories, workspaces, and custom hooks:
+Basic setup using directories, workspaces:

 ```lua
 require("spaceman").setup({